Delibird: Conception and design

-Delibird is a red and white penguin Pokémon with a tail resembling a gift sack, standing at 2 ft 11 in (90 cm) tall.
+Delibird is a red and white penguin Pokémon with a tail resembling a gift sack, standing at 2 feet 11 inches (90 cm) tall.
 Described as the "Delivery Pokémon", it likes to deliver letters and presents that it stores in its tail across the Pokémon world.
 Delibird are also capable of flight, despite penguins being flightless birds.
 They also like to store food in their tails, which Delibird hand out to travelers who they believe are lost.
 They prefer colder climates, nesting on the edge of sharp cliffs, although they can withstand significantly warmer locations.
 Due its colour scheme, sack-like tail and gift delivery, Delibird is likely inspired by Santa Claus.
 Its name is a combination of "delivery" and "bird".
 On its own, Delibird is capable of learning two moves naturally.
 One of these is its signature move, Present.
 (Note: Delibird was the only Pokémon capable of learning this move until the ninth generation, where the Pokémon Iron Bundle was also able to learn this move.)
 When in battle, using this move leads to Delibird pulling out a present and lobbing it at an opponent, dealing a light, medium or heavy amount of damage at random.
 Sometimes, this move is capable of healing the opponent rather than dealing damage to them.